The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

-\textit{B) Territorial Disputes: }Author $A_4$ also encountered issues of mistrust from practitioner-oriented stakeholders.
-In one AI4SI project focused on locust swarm forecasting, their work was abruptly shelved after presenting a proof-of-concept model to a UN official.
-The official (recognized as the UN’s leading expert on locust forecasting) felt the need to protect their operational turf and domain expertise, and as a result, expressed deep skepticism about the AI model’s value (when none of this skepticism was communicated in prior communication with that expert), which ultimately stalled the project's progress.
+\textit{B) Territorial Disputes: } Author $A_4$ also encountered mistrust from practitioner-oriented stakeholders.
+In an AI4SI project on locust swarm forecasting, the work was shelved after a proof-of-concept was presented to a PO official, who, seeking to protect their domain expertise, expressed skepticism about the model’s value, ultimately stalling progress.

-\textit{C) Discomfort with Lack of Agency: }Another method that was used to navigate trust issues was to provide more control to the PO early on, such as offering agency over model outputs and parameters. $P_4$ recalled an experience where they created an elaborate interface for a software to provide more agency to the PO upon their request:
+\textit{C) Discomfort with Lack of Agency: } Another strategy for navigating trust issues was granting POs greater control early on, such as agency over model outputs and parameters. $P_4$ recalled creating an elaborate software interface at a PO’s request to provide this agency:

 \begin{displayquote} \textit{Initially, because they didn't know what would happen with the system, they wanted more control.
 But once they used it and trusted output, they really didn't need the complicated interface. [...]
 Had we not given them the initial control, they would have not deployed the system [...] so that initial step was probably still useful to get it accepted.} -- $P_4$ \end{displayquote}